bch-tnc/eeg/README.md

 Power values are saved within the expData struct under the powerRatios field Subwindow power band values are also calculated
-The first row of the powerRatios field is power band values for the parent window; subsequent rows are that of subwindows
+The first row of the powerRatios field is power band values for the parent window; subsequent rows are that of subwindows calcPowerRatios no longer saves power values; that functionality is left to savePowerRatios